Point of Pride

-The field of parks, recreation and sport is a multi-billion dollar industry.
-The market for professionals supporting these emphasis areas is robust in areas of sport business, sport marketing, game day operations, community recreation, park operations and management and tourism development.
-Opportunities in this field of study are expanding and global.
+Parks, recreation and sport is a multibillion dollar industry.
+The global market is expanding for professionals in the areas of sport business, sport marketing, game day operations, community recreation, park operations and management and tourism development.

 - Parks and Recreation Administration

 - Outdoor Skills Specialist

 - Sports/Marketing Communication

 Internship & Employment